After a shaky start, Google's Android Wear is now an increasingly mature platform thanks to the update to Android Wear 2.0.

 The original Moto 360, released in 2014 quickly earned the praises of users, for packaging up Google's fledgling OS in some super attractive packaging.
-And the 2015 edition of the watch builds on this - providing arguably the best Android Wear experience to date.
+And the 2015 edition of the watch builds on this.

 6. Huawei Watch

-With the Huawei Watch, the Chinese behemoth is very definitely aiming at the top end of the market, as it is priced around £299 (US$349.99, around AU$549).
-But it does actually go some distance towards earning that price.
+With the Huawei Watch, the Chinese behemoth was very definitely aiming at the top end of the market, although the price has dropped substantially since launch.

-The main strength is the screen - which is a 1.4" AMOLED display, running at 400x400 - one of the highest resolution watches available, ensuring PPI on par with the Apple Watch.
+The main strength is the screen - which is a 1.4-inch AMOLED display, running at 400 x 400 - one of the highest resolution watches available, ensuring PPI on par with the Apple Watch.
 Helpfully too, the screen is always on - it will dim after a few seconds of inactivity, but the time will still remain visible.

-Spec-wise, the watch is slightly less remarkable - with 1.2GHz Qualcomm Snapdragon 400 CPU, 512MB of RAM, 4GB of internal storage and a 300mAh battery it is rougly on a par with its top-end rivals.
+Spec-wise, the watch is slightly less remarkable - with a 1.2GHz Qualcomm Snapdragon 400 CPU, 512MB of RAM, 4GB of internal storage and a 300mAh battery it is roughly on a par with its top-end rivals.

 Sadly, despite the premium price the watch doesn't include GPS, but it does include a heart rate sensor.
-So if you want a polished, top of the line Android Wear watch - this is probably the one to go for.
+So if you want a polished Android Wear watch this is still a good choice.